zwoefler/Workstation-Setup/install/README.md

 # Install Applications and prerequisites
-Install applications

-Each script carries the name of the application being installed and installs all necessary requirements, like a "standalone"
+Each script installs one application and requirements.

-Executinig the script directly installs the application, including dependencies.
-The `uninstall` option removes the application

-USAGE:
+Running it like:
 ```SHELL
 # Install
 curl https://raw.githubusercontent.com/zwoefler/Workstation-Setup/master/install/<SCRIPT>.sh \
     | bash -
 ```

+installs the applications.
+Providing the `uninstall` option removes the application & configuration files

 ```SHELL
 # Uninstall